 - From the main bus terminal – The main bus station is at Demiivska Square.
 It’s not really in the city center, but it’s also not that far.
 Again, we recommend taking an Uber.

 2) There are numerous ways to make your way around Kyiv:

-- Ride sharing – Both Bolt and Uber are available.
-It’s a super cheap and a convenient way to get around the city.
+- Ridesharing – Both Bolt and Uber are available.
+It’s a super cheap and convenient way to get around the city.

 - Bikes – You can rent bikes when you’re in Kyiv, from sharing services like nextbike.
 Unless you’re a serious cyclist, we’d advise against cycling your way around the city.
-It’s not exactly the most bike friendly city, as the streets are made to serve motorists.
-Not to mention, the city is very hilly and biking will be a tough effort to say in the least.
+It’s not exactly the most bike-friendly city, as the streets are made to serve motorists.
+Not to mention, the city is very hilly and biking will be a tough effort, to say the least.